-You made it to the segment onto why I LOVE bedsharing.
-Despite its ups and downs I feel a sense of pride and fulfillment when my toddler Luca (now 27 months old) is laughing and giggling in bed with me.
+You made it to the segment about why I LOVE bedsharing.
+Despite its ups and downs, I feel a sense of pride and fulfillment when my toddler Luca (now 27 months old) is laughing and giggling in bed with me.
 There’s no fear of being left to his own devices.

 My arm is wrapped under his head while he tosses left and right.
 He will often have a toy in his hand while switching between nursing and playing with his gadget.
 The night in which I am writing this post he chose his dinosaur and managed to poke me in the eye with its tail.
 Ouch!

 If you are at the beginning of your parenting journey and really struggling send me a message below.
-Hopefully I can share resources and tips that might just help you to see the light at the end of the tunnel.
+Hopefully, I can share resources and tips that might just help you see the light at the end of the tunnel.

 I promise you there is an end to everyone’s tunnel.
-Its hard to see sometimes for me too.
+Read About Luca’s Sleep At 3yo.
+It’s VERY Different.